 To unbraid by sending loops back, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
 Since you originally shifted the loops up, now you will shift them down.
-This is in order to free the opposite hand’s thumb of its current loop, so the last-transferred loop can return to it—through the other loops of that hand.
+This is in order to free the opposite hand’s index or thumb of its current loop, so the last-transferred loop can return to it—through the other loops of that hand.